 It has all the advantages of a traditional Defined Benefit Plan.
 For example, Cash Balance Plans allow for massive deductible contributions that grow tax-deferred and can be rolled over at retirement.
-In addition, self-employed Cash Balance Plans, like traditional Defined Benefit Plans, can be paired with 401(k) Plans, reduce payroll taxes and be protected from creditors.
+In addition, self-employed Cash Balance Plans, like traditional Defined Benefit Plans, can be paired with 401(k) Plans and reduce payroll taxes.

 However, unlike traditional Defined Benefit Plans that are expressed as monthly annuities, Cash Balance Plans are defined as account balances.
 This gives Cash Balance Plan the "look and feel" of 401(k) Plans, which can make them easier to understand than traditional Defined Benefit Plans.